Henry M. Crane: Early life

-The Crane brothers' speedboat, Vingt et Un II, was the American Power Boat Association's Gold Cup champion in 1904.
-It was fitted with Crane's V-8 engine that had extra exhaust valves; this 21-horsepower motor gave the boat its name which translates as "twenty-one" in French.
-The New York American wrote, "She starts like a bullet from a gun, and even at top speed only a ribbon of brownish green spray at her quarter and a yeasty bit of foam at her wake mark her passage through the water."

 Career

-American Bell Telephone Company
+Early career

-In September 1896, Crane became an engineer for the American Bell Telephone Company, working at their experimental lab in Boston, Massachusetts.
-In June 1887, he received a patent for an earth conductor or ground wire attachment, followed by a patent for a common battery multiple switchboard in September 1897.
-In June 1899, Crane received a patent for a telephone toll circuit, along with T. C. Wells Jr.
+In September 1896, Crane became an engineer for the American Bell Telephone Company and worked at their experimental lab in Boston, Massachusetts.
+He patented an earth conductor or ground wire attachment in June 1897 and a common battery multiple switchboard in September 1897.
+In June 1899, Crane and T.C.
+Wales Jr. received a patent for a telephone toll circuit.

-Western Electric

-Crane was employed by the New York branch of Western Electric Company from November 1898 through May 1906.
+Crane began working for the New York branch of Western Electric Company in November 1898, remaining there through May 1906.
 While with Western Electric, he worked on experimental and engineering projects with telephones and switchboards.
-He also developed a gasoline launch engine.
+In 1906, he developed a gasoline launch engine.

 Crane & Whitman

-On October 12, 1906, Crane became the founding president and chief engineer of the Crane & Whitman Company with co-founder mechanical engineer Allen E. Whitman.
-The company started with $50,000 in capital stock and $14,900 of cash to "deal in motor engines".
-Whiteman was the company's agent, vice-president and treasurer; P. M. Erickson was its secretary; and R. W. Wasson was its superintendent.
+On October 12, 1906, Crane cofounded the Crane & Whitman Company with Allen E. Whitman.
+The company started with $50,000 (equivalent to $ in 2023) in capital stock and $14,900 (equivalent to $ in 2023) of cash to "deal in motor engines".
+Crane served as company president; Whitman was the company's agent, vice-president and treasurer; P. M. Erickson was its secretary; and R. W. Wasson was its superintendent.

-Crane worked on automobile design and construction in the Crane & Whitman factory on 94 West 7th Street in Bayonne, New Jersey, custom fitted to built automobiles with four-cylinder engines.
-The company also made engines and did custom machine work to order.
-They were known for only using the best available materials for each part of their engines and vehicles, including high-quality bronzes, Krupp steel, and nickel steel.
+Crane worked on automobile design and construction in the Crane & Whitman factory on 94 West 7th Street in Bayonne, New Jersey; the factory built automobiles with four-cylinder engines.
+Crane & Whitman also made engines and did custom machine work to order.
+They were known for using the best available materials for each part of their engines and vehicles, including high-quality bronzes, and Krupp and nickel steel.
 Between 1906 and 1907, Crane & Whitman built four-cylinder chassis which they road tested in Europe and the United States.
-The Crane Model 1 had "innovations such as a shaft drive with a torque arm for drive-axle location."
-It may have been the first car with metering holes for crankshaft lubrication.
+Crane's first vehicle had a T-head engine that utilized a driveshaft with a radius rod to control wheel motion.